derivexyz/v1-core/docs/contracts/liquiditypool.md

 - `usedDeltaLiquidity`: The amount of delta liquidity that has been used for hedging.

-- `optionValue`: the "debt" the AMM owes to traders in terms of option exposure
+- `optionValueDebt`: the "debt" the AMM owes to traders in terms of option exposure

 ### Function `_getLiquidity(uint256 basePrice, uint256 totalPoolValue, uint256 reservedTokenValue, uint256 usedDelta, uint256 pendingDelta) → struct LiquidityPool.Liquidity internal`